Облачная платформаAdvanced

 1. Log in to the CSS management console.

-When a log file reaches 128 MB, the system automatically compresses and archives it.
-Only unarchived logs appear on the log query page, while archived logs remain accessible through the log backup function.
+When a log file reaches 128 MB or when the time reaches 00:00 UTC, the system automatically compresses and archives it.
+Only unarchived logs appear on the log search page, while archived logs remain accessible through the log backup function.

 Backing Up Logs